-This is a really important function to understand correctly.
+This is an important function to understand correctly.
 AR and VR platforms all handle positioning slightly differently.

-This method allows you to center our tracker on the location of the HMD, it will take the current location of the HMD and use that to adjust all our tracking data in essence realigning the real world to your players current position in your game world.
+This method allows you to center your tracker on the location of the HMD.
+It will take the current location of the HMD and use that to adjust all your tracking data; in essence, realigning the real world to your player’s current position in the game world.

-For this method to produce usable results tracking information should be available and this often takes a few frames after starting your game.
+For this method to produce usable results, tracking information must be available.
+This often takes a few frames after starting your game.

-You should call this method after a few seconds have passed, when the user requests a realignment of the display holding a designated button on a controller for a short period of time, and when implementing a teleport mechanism.
+You should call this method after a few seconds have passed.
+For instance, when the user requests a realignment of the display holding a designated button on a controller for a short period of time, or when implementing a teleport mechanism.

-Find an interface by its name.
-Say that you’re making a game that uses specific capabilities of an AR/VR platform you can find the interface for that platform by name and initialize it.
+Finds an interface by its name.
+For instance, if your project uses capabilities of an AR/VR platform, you can find the interface for that platform by name and initialize it.

 - int get_interface_count ( ) const

-Get the number of interfaces currently registered with the AR/VR server.
-If you’re game supports multiple AR/VR platforms you can look throught the available interface and either present the user with a selection or simply try an initialize each interface and use the first one that returns true.
+Gets the number of interfaces currently registered with the AR/VR server.
+If your project supports multiple AR/VR platforms, you can look through the available interface, and either present the user with a selection or simply try to initialize each interface and use the first one that returns

 - Array get_interfaces ( ) const

-Returns a list of available interfaces with both id and name of the interface.
+Returns a list of available interfaces the ID and name of each interface.

 - Transform get_reference_frame ( ) const

-Gets our reference frame transform, mostly used internally and exposed for GDNative build interfaces.
+Gets the reference frame transform.
+Mostly used internally and exposed for GDNative build interfaces.

 - int get_tracker_count ( ) const